Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/12-Reactive-ProgrammingPt.2/Lesson12.md

 This method will emit values *only* if they are different from the previous value.

-Note that in the example below, the 🐱 image was listed 3 times in a row in the middle of the sequence, but because the 🐱 at positions 4 and 5 were both preceded by the same 🐱 element, the 🐱 elements at those positions are ignored and not emitted.
+Note that in the example below, the 🐱 image was listed 3 times in a row in the middle of the sequence.
+But because the 🐱 at positions 4 and 5 were both preceded by the same 🐱 element, the 🐱 elements at those positions are ignored and not emitted:

 ```Swift
   example("distinctUntilChanged") {